SAP-samples/teched2025-DT266/exercises/ex01/README.md

       -----

    4. Anaylze the Error in the **`Debugger`**:
-      - Set a breakpoint where the exception was raised:
+      - Set a breakpoint (by clicking on the number 462) where the exception was raised:

         <kbd><img src="images/Breakpoint.png" alt="Open ABAP Trace Requests" width="75%"></kbd>